Zarganar: Political activities and social work

-During the 1988 uprising, Zarganar was arrested for being an "instigator" and sent to the notorious Insein Prison for a year.
+During the 8888 Uprising in 1988, Zarganar was arrested for being an "instigator" and sent to the notorious Insein Prison for a year.
 After his release he was arrested again during the 1990 elections for giving political speeches and sentenced to another four years in prison.
 (His father, also a political activist, at one point gave a speech at the home of Aung San Suu Kyi, leading to a ban by the state censors.
 His mother Kyi Oo was also elected as an independent candidate.)
 In 1991, the Fund for Free Expression, part of the Human Rights Watch organization, awarded him a Lillian Hellman and Dashiell Hammett Grant.

 Soon after Cyclone Nargis devastated vast swaths of the Irrawaddy Delta in early May 2008, Zarganar organized a group of an estimated 400 Burmese involved in the entertainment industry to provide volunteer disaster relief aid in the cyclone-damaged areas.
 He divided the volunteers into groups of helpers, who took aid to 42 villages, some of which had until then received no help at all after the cyclone.

 In January 2012, the British Foreign Secretary William Hague is due to meet Zarganar to discuss political reform as part of the first visit by a British Foreign Secretary to Burma in over fifty years.

-In February 2012, Zarganar travelled to Washington, D.C. to meet US Secretary of State Hillary Clinton, to further discuss the ongoing issue of political prisoners, women’s rights, and the situation of ethnic minorities in Burma with senior officials in Myanmar.
+In February 2012, Zarganar travelled to Washington, D.C., to meet US Secretary of State Hillary Clinton and discuss the ongoing issue of political prisoners, women’s rights, and the situation of Myanmar’s ethnic minorities with the country’s senior officials.

 On 6 April 2021, in the aftermath of the 2021 Myanmar coup d'état, he was arrested at his home in Yangon.
 Since the coup on 1 February, he had not carried out any significant political activities, and the reason for his arrest is unknown.
 On 18 October 2021, he was conditionally released.